BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## The latest changes

-The latest changes are about porting the code to IDF 5.x.
+The latest changes are mainly about porting the code to IDF 5.x.
+If you are looking for code that runs on IDF 4.x please, download the release v2.04.

+There are still some parts that I was unable to port to IDF 5.x well enough so far.
+For example obtaining IP addresses of stations connected to the AP interface in iw Telnet command.
+Any help with this would be appreciated.

 ![Screenshot](presentation.gif)